 Pine Tar has a long documented history of being used to penetrate and protect wooden surfaces outdoors, while still allowing it to breathe.
 Mix with Purified Linseed Oil to create a natural, green wood stain, giving better penetration and a surface that finishes matte and less sticky.

-Apply Green Pine Tar to new, untreated wood or to wood that was formerly treated with Pine Tar, or distemper paints such as Falun Paint.
+Apply Green Pine Tar to bare wood or to wood that was formerly treated with Pine Tar, natural oil, such as Purified Linseed Oil, or distemper paints such as Falun Paint.

 Pine Tar comes concentrated, and there are many old recipes for dilution, but we like to mix 50/50 with Purified Linseed Oil and apply the mixture warm (approx. 60ºC) and to a warm surface in order to avoid the need for solvents.
 This helps to promote penetration into the wood for a long-lasting result.
 Adjust the ratio according to your project.
 See the Auson Technical Data Sheet below for more detail.